tradingview/lightweight-charts/docs/customization.md

 It is presented by horizontal and vertical lines.
 Each of them can be either customized by setting their `color`, `width` and `style` or disabled by using the `visible` option if necessary.
 Note that disabling crosshair lines does not disable crosshair marker on Line and Area series.
 It can be disabled by using the `crosshairMarkerVisible` option of relevant series.

-Vertical and horizontal lines of the crosshair have marks on the price and time axis.
+Vertical and horizontal lines of the crosshair have marks on the price and the time scale.
 Any of those marks can be disabled.

 Crosshair has two moving modes: